Felicitas and Gonzalo Mendez High School

 Felicitas and Gonzalo Mendez High School is a public high school in the Boyle Heights neighborhood of Los Angeles, California, United States.
 It is also known as Felicitas and Gonzalo Mendez Learning Center.

 History

 The school is named after Felicitas and Gonzalo Mendez, parents of American civil rights activist Sylvia Mendez who at eight years old, played an instrumental role in the Mendez v.
 Westminster case, the landmark desegregation case of 1946.
 The case successfully ended de jure segregation in California.

 It was the first high school to open in Boyle Heights in 28 years.

-Kyle Darren Jones was inaugurated as the ASB President on June 10, 2019, at 6:54 pm at the Class of 2019 Graduation Ceremony.
-He is the first African-American president in the school's history.

 Campus

 The school was built to alleviate the overcrowded Roosevelt High School.
 The site was designated in 2003, broke ground in 2006, and the campus opened in September 2009.
 It is built on 6.22 acre.

 The building occupies 109378 sqft and contains 38 classrooms.
 It was designed by Nadel Architects and Barrio Planners and was built by Hensel Phelps Construction at a cost of $108 million.
 The site attained a Collaborative for High Performance Schools score of 24.